-Trump Administration suing King County to allow deportation flights from Boeing Field
+Trump administration suing King County to allow deportation flights from Boeing Field

 Washington’s two U.S. Attorneys, both appointees of President Donald Trump, in a joint news conference on Monday, announced the lawsuit, describing it as one part of the federal government’s attempt to crack down on so-called sanctuary policies, in which states and localities decline to cooperate with federal immigration enforcement.

+“We stand ready and willing to work with anyone to enact comprehensive immigration reform, and in the meantime, our communities will not be bullied into complying with nonsensical policies that are based on xenophobic falsehoods,” the statement said in part.

+Also Monday, the Justice Department sued New Jersey to block a state order there that bars law enforcement from sharing the immigration information of people in custody.

-“This is one salvo in what has become an ongoing battle over immigration policy in this state,” William Hyslop, U.S. Attorney for the Eastern District of Washington said.
+“This is one salvo in what has become an ongoing battle over immigration policy in this state,” said William Hyslop, U.S. Attorney for the Eastern District of Washington.

 Hyslop denounced local and state movements to stop cooperation with ICE, mentioning specifically legislation to bar immigration enforcement outside county courthouses and to prohibit private detention facilities, like the one ICE operates.